Bart-Breekveldt/Greenspace_accessibility/README.md

 For Denver, Colorado, United States, parts of the Adams and Amarapoe networks are added to the model to get a 'boxy' shape.
 Otherwise the fastest real world routes (i.e. from south east Denver to the Airport via Aurora) may not be available.
 For this box a buffer is also created for the equal park access.

 The Gravity model 1000m is the entrance model with a preference added to the size of the park reachable within 500m of the park access point.
 The attactiveness of a park is adjusted for this size.
 The mean size means a service area of 1000m at the average reachable park area.
-When the reachable park distance is twice the average, a travel distance of 2000m is accepted, its route distance divided by 2 to calculate the scoresn and vice versa (see also the QGIS screenshot)
+When the reachable park distance is twice the average, a travel distance of 2000m is accepted, its route distance divided by 2 to calculate the scoresn and vice versa (see also the parks_gravity screenshot)

-I am working on a logarithmic Gravity model, which shrinks down the differences between park attractiveness.
+The logarithmic Gravity model solves the problem of overattractiveness of large destination areas, the area-sizes are compared logarithmically, and their difference is the factor which the plain euclidean / route length is adjusted, after which those under 1000m are selected.
+The screenshots contain the 'preference' of grid-centroids, which park is closest (most attractive) according to the adjusted area-weighted route-distance.
+Grids are not tied to this park, multiple parks can be within the adjusted 1000m-range.
+The logarithmic is better in my opinion, it may have a bias towards smaller parks.
+This may be solved by adding an exponent.

 The entrance model 1000m threshold is trained on Philadelphia, Pennsylvania, United States.
 Input files are parks from parknet, city boundaries, road_network, edges and nodes from OSM and 250m population grids